mackyle/topgit/README_DOCS.rst

 	All the same rebase options can be used (they are simply passed through to Git unchanged).
-However, the ``rerere.autoUpdate`` option is automatically temporarily enabled while running ``git rebase`` and should ``git rebase`` stop asking one to resolve and continue, but all conflicts have already been resolved and staged using rerere information, then ``git rebase --continue`` will be automatically run.
+However, the ``rerere.autoUpdate`` option is automatically temporarily enabled while running ``git rebase`` and should ``git rebase`` stop, asking one to resolve and continue, but all conflicts have already been resolved and staged using rerere information, then ``git rebase --continue`` will be automatically run.